 Most street names are either shortened versions of the drug’s full name, such as Oxy for oxycodone, or plays on the drug’s name, such as Captain Cody for codeine.
 Knowing the street names for painkillers may help you determine if your loved one is abusing drugs.
-For instance, if your loved one is having a seemingly suspicious conversation over the phone, you can listen for the mention of painkiller street names.
+For instance if your loved one is having a seemingly suspicious conversation over the phone, you can listen for mention of painkiller street names.

-Painkiller addiction treatment provides the tools that are needed for recovery, including detox, individual and group counseling sessions, and holistic therapies, such as yoga and acupuncture.
+Painkiller addiction is a chronic disease, and recovery requires professional treatment.
+Seek treatment as soon as possible.
+Painkiller addiction treatment provides the tools needed for recovery.
+These include medically supervised detox services, individual and group counseling sessions and holistic therapies such as yoga and acupuncture.

 Integrated Treatment of Substance Abuse & Mental Illness